 When we say every campaign is built from scratch, we mean that every structural decision is made based on your business, not based on what's easy to sell or what fits neatly into an existing bundle.

-Daypart selection is based on when your customers are listening and when they're closest to a buying decision.
+Time slot selection is based on when your customers are listening and when they're closest to a buying decision.
 A business trying to drive lunch traffic should weight differently than one trying to drive after-work service calls.
 Those aren't the same campaign even if they're the same budget.

 Station selection is based on your audience profile.
 If your best customers are homeowners 35–54 with household incomes above $75,000, that points toward specific formats.
 If you're trying to reach tradespeople and blue-collar workers, that points somewhere different.
 The right answer isn't "all four stations."
 It's the stations whose audiences actually overlap with your customers.
+Audience research shows exactly which stations skew toward specific demographics — not just age ranges, but homeownership, income, and behavioral attributes that actually predict purchase.

 The Same Category, Two Different Campaigns